emi471/emi471.github.io/index.md

-# Welcome to My Portfolio!
+# Welcome to my Portfolio!
 **[About Me](about.md)**

 This is the homepage for my project portfolio.